Indirect Influences: PageRank

 \section{PageRank}

-The celebrated method PageRank \cite{page} for studying indirect dependencies has already revolutionized the world of internet search engines trough the remarkable success of Google.
-The mathematics encoding the basic structures behind PageRank are however surprisingly simple.
-With hindsight we observe that PageRank differs from MICMAC in three main ideas: 1) Normalization of influences, i.e. use of column stochastic matrices.
-2) Use of complete graphs, i.e. graphs whose associated matrix have no vanishing entries.
-3) Taking infinite potencies of matrices.\\
+The celebrated method PageRank \cite{page} for computing indirect dependencies has already revolutionized the world of internet search engines trough the remarkable success of Google.
+The mathematics encoding the basic structure behind PageRank are however surprisingly simple.
+With hindsight we observe that PageRank differs from MICMAC in three main ideas: \begin{itemize}